HI Faculty Fellowships

 All fellows are expected to participate in the following programs and events over the course of their fellowship:

-As with all faculty research leaves, the faculty member will be required to provide a research leave report to their department Chair for submission to the Office of the Dean of the College of Arts and Sciences.
+As with all faculty research leaves, the faculty member will be required to provide a research leave report to their department Chair for submission to the Office of the Dean of their college/school within the University at Buffalo.

 Institute fellows will be selected based on the following criteria: